rapidsai/rapids-cmake/docs/cpm.rst

 The rapids-cmake default `versions.json` uses branch names or git tag names for dependencies.
 This is done so that projects can 'live at head' of dependencies.
-This directly conflicts with the concept of reproducible release packages that each time they are built contain the exact same byteconde.
+This directly conflicts with the concept of reproducible release packages that each time they are built produce bitwise-identical artifacts.

-:cmake:command:`rapids_cpm_generate_pinned_versions` can be used to generate a set of rapids-cmake dependencies from the existing branch names to explicit pinned git SHA1 values.
+:cmake:command:`rapids_cpm_generate_pinned_versions` can be used to generate a set of explicit pinned git SHA1 values corresponding to the set of rapids-cmake dependencies in use.
 This results in a fully reproducible set of dependencies when building.

-To utilize this behavior in your release CI/CD something like the following needs to be setup:
+To utilize this behavior in your release CI/CD something like the following needs to be set up:

-  1. Enable generation of a pinned versions during builds via :cmake:command:`rapids_cpm_generate_pinned_versions` or by specifying the :cmake:variable:`RAPIDS_CMAKE_CPM_PINNED_VERSIONS_FILE`.
+  1. Enable generation of a pinned versions file during builds via :cmake:command:`rapids_cpm_generate_pinned_versions` or by specifying the :cmake:variable:`RAPIDS_CMAKE_CPM_PINNED_VERSIONS_FILE`.
-  2. If build is good, create the release branch and commit the generated pinned `versions.json` to the repository
+  2. If the build is good, create the release branch and commit the generated pinned `versions.json` to the repository
-  3. Rebuilds of the project using the pinned version are now possible by using the :cmake:variable:`RAPIDS_CMAKE_CPM_OVERRIDE_VERSION_FILE` set to the path of the generated pinned versions file.
+  3. Rebuilds of the project using the pinned version are now possible by setting the :cmake:variable:`RAPIDS_CMAKE_CPM_OVERRIDE_VERSION_FILE` to the path of the generated pinned versions file.

-rapids-cmake cpm command line controls
+rapids-cpm command line controls
 ######################################

-rapids-cmake cpm offers multiple command line options to control behavior
+rapids-cpm offers multiple command line options to control behavior.

 If you need to explicitly state a package must be downloaded and not searched for locally you enable the variable :cmake:variable:`CPM_DOWNLOAD_<package_name>`.